Seagrass Ecosystem Accounting

 3.1.1 Classification Framework

-Seagrass meadows are classified within the IUCN Global Ecosystem Typology as ecosystem functional group M1.1 (Seagrass meadows) within the M1 Marine Shelf biome.[9]
-This classification is consistent with the marine ecosystem typology presented in TG-4.1 Section 3.2.1.
+Seagrass meadows are classified within the IUCN Global Ecosystem Typology as ecosystem functional group M1.1 Seagrass meadows within the Marine Shelf biome (M1); for the GET realm/biome/EFG hierarchy and the national crosswalk obligation, see TG-4.1 Remote Sensing and Geospatial Data Section 3.2.4.[9]
 The IUCN GET describes seagrass meadows as:

 "Seagrass meadows are important sources of organic matter, much of which is retained by seagrass sediments.
 Seagrasses are the only subtidal marine flowering plants and underpin the high productivity of these systems."[10]